Our Mission

 Brief History of Museums at BYU

-Museum efforts at Brigham Young Academy began as early as 1879, when James E. Talmage was appointed curator of the Brigham Young Academy Museum.
-We know from his notes that the museum collected natural history, geological, and archaeological objects.
-By the 1930s, BYU’s museum collections were located in Room D of the Education Building (now the Provo City Library).
-Over time, the original museum collections were split up.
-The University now has four museums - the Paleontology Museum, the Museum of Art, the Monte L. Bean Life Science Museum, and the Museum of Peoples and Cultures (MPC).
-The MPC is Brigham Young University’s archaeological and anthropological museum.
+Museum work at Brigham Young Academy began as early as 1879, when James E. Talmage was appointed curator of the Academy Museum.
+His notes show that the museum collected natural history, geological, and archaeological objects.
+By the 1930s, BYU’s museum collections were housed in Room D of the Education Building (now the Provo City Library).
+Over time, these collections were divided into what are now BYU’s four museums: the Museum of Paleontology, the Museum of Art, the Monte L. Bean Life Science Museum, and the Museum of Peoples and Cultures (MPC).
+The MPC serves as the university’s museum of archaeology and anthropology.

 History of the Museum of Peoples and Cultures